High-level CLI for Git

 Git Town Configuration File

-Git Town can be configured through a configuration file with named .git-branches.toml.
-To create one, execute:
+Git Town can be configured through a configuration file named .git-branches.toml or .git-town.toml.
+To create one, run:

 git town config setup